-For three hundred years the nine of diamonds in an ordinary pack of playing cards has been known to card players as "The Curse of Scotland".
+For over three centuries the nine of diamonds in an ordinary pack of playing cards has been known to card players as "The Curse of Scotland".
 Why?
 The most likely answer is a reminder of one of the darker figures in Scotland's history.
 Meanwhile the wide range of other explanations that have been offered gives a fascinating insight into the way myths can grow, evolve, interact and fragment.

 The nine of diamonds was first called "The Curse of Scotland" in print in 1710.
 "The Curse" almost certainly refers to Sir John Dalrymple, 1st Earl of Stair, who had died three years earlier.
 The reason for the connection with this particular card is pretty clear from a look at the Dalrymple family crest, and its similarity with the pattern on a nine of diamonds.

 Dalrymple had been a highly effective politician, but was also utterly ruthless in his pursuit of causes that were deeply unpopular with many Scots.
 He had been highly influential in persuading the Scots to accept William and Mary in place of James VII in 1688, which led to his deep hatred by Scottish Jacobites.
 And as Secretary of State for Scotland it was Dalrymple who ordered the Glencoe Massacre in the early morning of 13 February 1692.
 The public outcry that followed led to Dalrymple's resignation from Government, but he was once again in a position of power in Scotland in the early 1700s and played a significant part in pushing through the Act of Union with England in 1707, though it was not finally approved until after his death.
 As a result a large number of anti-Union Scots also came to dislike his memory.